InternLM/lmdeploy/docs/en/installation.md

 LMDeploy is a python library for compressing, deploying, and serving Large Language Models and Vision-Language Models.
 Its core inference engines include TurboMind Engine and PyTorch Engine.
 The former is developed by C++ and CUDA, striving for ultimate optimization of inference performance, while the latter, developed purely in Python, aims to decrease the barriers for developers.

+It supports both Linux and Windows platform, with minimum requirement of CUDA version 11.3.

 ## Install with pip (Recommend)

 You can install lmdeploy using pip (python 3.8 - 3.12) as follows: